danchen4/learnings/faq.md

 Target: Goes to lowest level element and checks if there is an event handler
 Bubbling: Handler runs on target, then browser will continue moving up elements and executing handlers (if they exist) until it reaches the root

-# Reflow

-Generally, when you change the size or position of an element, all the elements after it will also need to change their position / size, which will cause a reflow

-- Reflow is bad;

-Avoiding reflow:

-- Change layout (geometry of page)
-- Change width/height of an element
-- Changing font / font size

-# Repaint

-When changing look, without change size or position (background color, text color, visibility: hidden)

-# DOM ready / Async / Defer

-Normally, wihtout async/defer script tag, parser will pause parsing, script would be downloaded and exectuted.
-After that parsing resume.

-- 'script defer' - executes when DOM is ready, but before DOMContentLoaded
-- 'script async' - script is completely independent.
-Page doesn't wait for async scripts and script doesn't wait for page.

-document.addEventListener('DOMContentLoaded', func);

-document.onreadystatechange = function () {
- if (document.readyState == "complete") {
-//put your script here
-}
-}

-# DOM

-DOM is hierarchy of nodes
-Element is a type of node.
-There are other nodes: text, comment, document

-# window vs document

-Window is Javascript's global object in a browser.
-Document is property of window object.

-window.onload = when DOM is ready and all contents (images, css, scripts) are finished loading document.onload = DOM is ready, but can be ready before other content has loaded (images, scripts, etc.)

 # undeclared, undefined, null

 Undeclared: variable has not been declared previously